-Third-party payments that are not considered grants, loans, or scholarships will need to have a Third-Party/Sponsor Letter on their formal letterhead, dated with a valid signature of authority stating the amount being paid to the student's tuition account and the date payment will be received by Sussex.
-Should the third party/sponsor make an overpayment, the funds will be returned to the third party/sponsor, not the student.
+Third-Party Payments that are not considered a grant, loan, or a scholarship will need to have a Third Party/Sponsor Letter on their formal letterhead, dated with a valid signature of authority stating the amount being paid to the student's tuition account and the date payment will be received by Sussex.
+Should the third party/sponsor make an over-payment, the funds will be returned to the third-party/sponsor, not the student.